swatirathi21/FooBarCollector/README.md

 ## Containerization

 As a stretch goal, bake collector into a docker image to be deployed as a side car with the service.
+  This has been implemented using docker-compose.yml and Dockerfile.

 - Why did you use this base image?